EoinKanro/files-to-videos-converter/README.md

 It transforms videos from <project-folder>/target/resultVideos202303222343 to files and delete temp images in process

-**Result videos have a pattern, it's necessary to save videos' names to transform them back to files**
+**Result names of videos have a pattern, it's necessary to save names of videos to transform them back to files**